-Red and white meats, fish and other seafood, cow, sheep and goat dairy products, legumes, including soy products (aim for GMO free here), eggs, nuts, seeds and quality protein powders.
+Red and white meats, fish and other seafood, cow, sheep and goat dairy products, legumes, including soy products (aim for GMO free here), eggs, nuts, seeds (especially hemp seeds) and quality protein powders and collagen.
 All of these foods are high in amino acids, which are the building blocks for muscle tissue, hormones and neurotransmitters in our bodies.

 So where do our vegetables fit?
 Vegetables (and fruit) are carbohydrates, however on their own most of them do not contain enough starchy complex carbs to keep us full for a good couple of hours, hence the need for utilising the above complex carbs when making up your lunch meal.